 Device Drivers and IBM Enhanced Diagnostics CD

-Diagnostic test programs and device drivers are stored on the Device Drivers and IBM Enhanced Diagnostics CD.
-These test programs provide the primary method of testing system components.
+Diagnostic test programs are stored on the Device Drivers and IBM Enhanced Diagnostics CD that comes with your computer.
+These programs provide the primary methods of testing system components.
+Some preinstalled device drivers are also stored on this CD.